clivialu/clivialu/README.md

 I maintain a separate GitHub repository for most of my research projects.
 Each repo usually includes:
 - A short, plain-language summary of the paper
-- Code used for the analysis (where possible)
 - Links to the published article or preprint

 ### Selected projects